All India Services: Indian Administrative Service

 IAS Officers are trained to handle Government affairs.
-This being the main responsibility, every civil servant is assigned to a particular office which deals with policy matters pertaining to that area.
-The policy matters are framed, modified, interpreted in this office under the direct supervision of the Administrative Officer in consultation with the Minister.
+This being the main responsibility, every civil servant is assigned to a particular office that deals with policy matters pertaining to that area.
+The policy matters are framed, modified, and interpreted in this office under the direct supervision of the Administrative Officer in consultation with the Minister.
 The implementation of policies is also done on the advice of the Officer.
-The Cabinet Secretary stands at the top of the government machinery involved in policy making followed by Secretary/Additional Secretary, Joint Secretary, Director, Under Secretary and Junior Scale Officers in that order.
+The Cabinet Secretary stands at the top of the government machinery involved in policy making, followed by Secretary/Additional Secretary, Joint Secretary, Director, Under Secretary, and Junior Scale Officers in that order.
 These appointments are filled by civil servants according to seniority in the Civil Services.
-In the process of decision making, a number of officers give their views to the Minister who weighs the matter and makes a decision considering the issue involved.
+In the process of decision-making, several officers give their views to the Minister, who weighs the matter and makes a decision considering the issue involved.

 The implementation process involves supervision and touring.
-The allocation of enormous funds to and by the field officers calls for supervision and the officials concerned have to reply to queries made in the Parliament for which they must remain well informed.

-The Civil servant has also to represent the Government in another country or in International forums.
+The allocation of enormous funds to and by the field officers calls for supervision, and the officials concerned have to reply to queries made in the Parliament, for which they must remain well-informed.
+The Civil servant also has to represent the Government in another country or in international forums.
 At the level of Deputy Secretary, they are even authorized to sign agreements on behalf of the Government.

 A civil servant begins their career in the state with two years in probation.
-This period is spent at training schools, Secretariat, field offices or in a District Magistrate's office.
-They are given the position of Sub-Divisional Magistrate and have to look after the law, order and general administration including developmental work in the area under their charge.
-After the probation and 2 years of services as a junior scale officer, the officer is put in the senior scale.
-Then they may function as District Magistrate, Managing Director of a Public Enterprise or Director of a department.
-Senior Scale comprises the Senior Time Scale (Joint Secretary), Junior Administrative Grade (Additional Secretary) and the Selection Grade (Special Secretary).
+This period is spent at training schools, Secretariat, field offices, or in a District Magistrate's office.
+They are given the position of Sub-Divisional Magistrate and have to look after the law, order, and general administration, including developmental work in the area under their charge.
+After the probation and 2 years of service as a junior scale officer, the officer is put in the senior scale.
+Then they may function as District Magistrate, Managing Director of a Public Enterprise, or Director of a department.
+Senior Scale comprises the Senior Time Scale (Joint Secretary), Junior Administrative Grade (Additional Secretary), and the Selection Grade (Special Secretary).
 Selection Grade is given on promotion after 13 years of regular service.
-The next promotion within the State is that of a Commissioner-cum-Secretary after 16 years.
+The next promotion within the State is that of a commissioner-cum-secretary after 16 years.
 This promotion also entitles them to the Super Time Scale.
-Then after 24 years of regular service an IAS officer may be promoted to Above super time scale who is designated as Principal Secretaries/Financial Commissioners in some states.
+Then, after 24 years of regular service, an IAS officer may be promoted to the Above super time scale, who is designated as Principal Secretaries/Financial Commissioners in some states.

 Each State has many Secretaries/Principal Secretaries/Additional Chief Secretary and only one Chief Secretary.
-Some appointments of Secretaries are considered more prestigious than others, e.g., the Finance Secretary, Development Commissioners, Home Secretary and hence they enjoy the salary of a Principal Secretary.
-The Chief Secretary in the State is the top ranking civil servant and may be assisted by Additional Chief Secretaries.
-In some cadres/States e.g. New Delhi, Financial Commissioner and other high ranking secretaries such as Additional Chief Secretaries enjoy the pay of the Chief Secretary.
+Some appointments of Secretaries are considered more prestigious than others, e.g., the Finance Secretary, Development Commissioners, and Home Secretary, and hence they enjoy the salary of a Principal Secretary.
+The Chief Secretary in the State is the top-ranking civil servant and may be assisted by Additional Chief Secretaries.
+In some cadres/States, e.g., New Delhi, Financial Commissioner, and other high-ranking secretaries such as Additional Chief Secretaries enjoy the pay of the Chief Secretary.